 Altium Wealth Management onboarding process

 Investors who have a smaller account balance or live in other parts of the country where Altium is not registered might be better suited to work with a different firm.
 Additionally, potential clients should be aware that some Altium Wealth Management advisors are also insurance agents, which could create a conflict of interest when they recommend products.
-As with any financial service, it’s important to do your research and compare your options to ensure you find the right fit for your situation.
+Be sure to research multiple firms to ensure you find the right advisor for you.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.